 HIS 403: The History of Free Speech

-In the Western world, especially in the United States, we celebrate freedom of speech as one of our core values.
-But that's not true elsewhere across the globe.
-And it wasn't the case in the West either, for most of its history: even the concept of free speech didn't really exist.
-The aim of this course is to find out when and why that changed, and how the definition and experience of free speech has evolved over time—globally, nationally, and locally, from the seventeenth century to the present.
-The history of free speech remains largely unwritten, so come along if you’d like to help shape it, and to grapple with one of the central paradoxes of our modern Western condition: we all believe in free speech, but we can never agree on what exactly that means.
-No background knowledge required, just intellectual curiosity and an appetite for reading and discussion.
+In the Western world today, especially in the U.S., we celebrate freedom of speech as one of our core values.
+But that's not true across much of the globe.
+And it wasn't the case in the West either, for most of its history: even the concept of 'free speech' didn't really exist.
+The aim of this course is to find out when and why that changed, and how the definition and experience of free speech has evolved over time—for women and men; in dictatorships and democratic societies; globally, nationally, and locally.
+The history of free speech remains largely unwritten, so come along if you’d like to help shape it—and to think about what freedom of speech means, or should mean, in the present.
 View more course details.